istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 ## Testing

 After project structure is defined, an architecture test can be written.
-In this project we will use Archunit for this purpose
+In this project we will use[Archunit](https://www.archunit.org)for this purpose

 ### Adding maven dependency

-First maven Archunit maven dependency must be added.
+First maven[Archunit](https://www.archunit.org)maven dependency must be added.
 After adding this dependency, normal JUnit5 tests without any special (ArchUnit) annotation can be written. (e.g.: `LayeredArchitectureTest.java` in project root) JUnit5 annotations can be used.

 ```xml
 <dependency>